 Provider participation in the Louisiana Medicaid program is voluntary.
-In order to participate in the Medicaid program, a provider must:
+In order to participate in the Medicaid program, a provider must do the following:

-- Meet all of the requirements for licensure as established by state laws and rules promulgated by the Louisiana Department of Health (LDH); - Agree to abide by all rules and regulations established by the Centers for Medicare and Medicaid Services (CMS), LDH and other state agencies if applicable; and - Comply with all of the terms and conditions for Medicaid enrollment.
+- 1. Meet all of the requirements for licensure as established by state laws and rules promulgated by the Louisiana Department of Health (LDH); - 2.
+Agree to abide by all rules and regulations established by the Centers for Medicare and Medicaid Services (CMS), LDH and other state agencies if applicable; and - 3.
+Comply with all of the terms and conditions for Medicaid enrollment.

-Providers must attend all mandated meetings and training sessions as directed by the Office for Citizens with Developmental Disabilities (OCDD) or the Human Services Authority or District as a condition of enrollment and continued participation as a waiver provider.
-A Provider Enrollment Packet must be completed for each LDH administrative region in which the agency will provide services.
+Providers must attend all mandated meetings and training sessions as directed by the Office for Citizens with Developmental Disabilities (OCDD) or the local governing entity (LGE) as a condition of enrollment and continued participation as a waiver provider.
+A provider enrollment packet must be completed for each LDH administrative region in which the agency will provide services.
 Providers will not be added to the Freedom of Choice (FOC) list of available providers until they have been issued a Medicaid provider number.

-Providers must participate in the initial training for prior authorization and data collection and any training provided on changes in the system.
+Providers must participate in the initial training for prior authorization (PA) and data collection and in any training provided on changes in the system.
 Initial training is provided at no cost to the agency.
 Any repeat training must be paid for by the requesting agency.

-Providers must have available computer equipment, software, and internet connectivity necessary to participate in prior authorization (PA), data collection, and Electronic Visit Verification.
+Providers must have available computer equipment, software, and internet connectivity necessary to participate in PA, data collection, and Electronic Visit Verification.

-It is the provider's responsibility to ensure that use of contractors, including independent contractors, complies with all state and federal laws, rules and/or regulations, including those enforced by the United States Department of Labor.
+It is the provider's responsibility to ensure that use of contractors, including independent contractors, complies with all state and federal laws, rules, and/or regulations, including those enforced by the United States Department of Labor.

 All providers must maintain a toll-free telephone line with 24-hour accessibility manned by a staff person or an answering service.
-This toll-free number must be given to recipients at intake or at the first meeting.
+This toll-free number must be given to beneficiaries at intake or at the first meeting.